zepto-lang/zepto/README.md

 ## Customizing the REPL

 If you are like me, you want to make your Interpreter your own.
 Well, you can, sort of.
-There are exactly two meta commands as of right now, namely `:prompt`, `:prompt-color` and `:prompt-toggle-space`, which let you customize your prompt.
+There are exactly three meta commands for changing the prompt as of right now, namely `:prompt`, `:prompt-color` and `:prompt-toggle-space`, which let you customize your prompt.
 A quick demo:

 ```
 zepto> :prompt-toggle-space